 How much omega-3 do we need?

-In the UK there is no specific recommended amount for omega-3s for the general population, we are mainly warned just to cut down on the ‘bad’ saturated fats found in meat, dairy and processed foods.
+In the UK there is no recommended amount for omega-3s for the general population.
+However, we’re told to cut down on the ‘bad’ saturated fats found in meat, dairy, and processed foods.

 The World Health Organisation says our omega-3 intake should make up 1-2 per cent of our total energy intake for the day.
 For most women, that means 2.0-4.4 grams of ALA a day and for men, 2.5-5.5 grams.

 The Scientific Advisory Committee on Nutrition in the UK recommends 500 milligrams of long-chain polyunsaturated fatty acids (EPA and DHA) per day.
 It’s hard to say how much ALA you need to reach this target as it depends on how well your body converts it.